Vitamin D

 • Softening of the skull

-Rickets causes the growth plates (at the ends of a children’s bones) to become soft, and therefore skeletal deformities occur, such as bowed legs, knock knees, breastbone projection, etc. Children may also have some medical conditions that adversely affect the vitamin D absorption by their bodies, such as Celiac disease, Cystic fibrosis, Kidney problems, Inflammatory bowel disease, etc.
+Rickets causes the growth plates (at the ends of a children’s bones) to become soft and therefore the skeletal deformities take place such as bowed legs, knock knees, breastbone projection, etc. Children may also have some medical condition that adversely affect the vitamin D absorption by their bodies such as: Celiac disease, Cystic fibrosis, Kidney problems, Inflammatory bowel disease, etc.

-Vitamin D-resistant rickets (scientifically called Hypophosphatemic rickets) is a disorder in which ingestion of vitamin D becomes relatively ineffective.
+Vitamin D resistant rickets (scientifically called Hypophosphatemic rickets) is a disorder in which ingestion of vitamin D become relatively ineffective.
 This condition arises due to low serum phosphate levels in the bloodstream.
 The symptoms usually begin from the first month of life and can range in severity.
 Skeletal deformities and abnormality of dental enamel are classic signs of Hypophosphatemic rickets.

-Hypophosphatemic rickets results from a mutation in the PHEX gene and is often thought to be hereditary.
-Some genes associated with hereditary hypophosphatemic rickets directly or indirectly regulate a specific protein that reduces phosphate re-absorption by the kidneys into the bloodstream.
-Mutations affect the function of these genes, resulting in increased protein production (or reduced breakdown).
-The overactive protein generated due to mutation reduces the kidney’s ability to reabsorb phosphate, leading to the condition’s symptoms.
+Hypophosphatemic rickets is a result of mutation in the PHEX gene and often thought to be hereditary.
+Some of the genes associated with hereditary hypophosphatemic rickets, directly or indirectly regulate a specific protein that reduces phosphate re-absorption by the kidneys into bloodstream.
+Mutations affect the function of these genes which results in increased production (or reduced breakdown) of the protein.
+The overactive protein generated as a result of mutation reduces the kidney’s ability to reabsorb phosphate, leading to the symptoms of the condition.

-Vitamin D and Risk of Dementia and Alzheimer’s Disease
+Vitamin D and risk of Dementia and Alzheimer Disease

-Various studies and meta-analyses have shown that the fat-soluble hormone vitamin D has many health-promoting effects and the potential to combat many disorders, including non-skeletal ones such as Alzheimer’s Disease (a form of dementia) and other cognitive impairments.
-Many reports suggest vitamin D deficiency may cause or increase the risk of AD or dementia, as patients with AD and dementia have been found to have low levels of vitamin D in their blood.
-These all point toward the fact that increased vitamin D intake can be a huge boost for people with cognitive impairments.
-There is no conclusive evidence, but studies on many AD and dementia patients have stated that vitamin D has a big role in treating these ailments.
+Various studies and meta-analysis have shown that the fat soluble, hormone vitamin D has many health-promoting effects and potential to combat many disorder, including the non-skeletal ones such as Alzheimer Disease (a form of dementia) and other cognitive impairments.
+There are many reports that suggest, vitamin D deficiency may cause or increase the risk of AD or dementia as the patient of AD and dementia have been found to have low levels of vitamin D in their blood.
+These all point towards the fact that increased intake of vitamin D can be a huge boost for people with cognitive impairments.
+There is no conclusive evidence but studies on many AD and dementia patient have made a statement that vitamin D has a big role in treating these ailments.

 Vitamin D Deficiency Diseases in Children

-Children, especially those dependent on breast milk, will likely fall under the vitamin D deficiency range.
-As research data indicates, this phenomenon is rampant and has affected more than 65% of children worldwide.
+Children, especially those who are completely dependent on breast milk are likely to fall under the vitamin D deficiency range.
+As indicated by research data across the world this phenomenon is rampant and have affected more than 65% of children worldwide.
 Here is the list of diseases caused due to lack of vitamin D in children:

 • dental deformities